I thought it was about time to revise and update the lists I first published in 2012 about the best way to use up small amounts of miles and points.

 - SPEND – The IHG Digital Rewards catalogue has downloadable magazines, newspapers, books, games and movies from 600 points

 - SPEND – You can pay $5 per 1,000 to transfer orphan IHG Rewards Club points to a third party – this is not a bad deal compared to the cost of buying points outright

 - SPEND – You can use points.com to turn IHG points into various airline schemes, although the rate is poor

 - TOP-UP – You can also use points.com to transfer various niche airline miles into IHG Rewards Club points, although the rate is poor

 - TOP-UP – You can top-up with Virgin Flying Club miles (10,000 miles minimum, 1:1 rate)

 - TOP-UP – You can top-up with Finnair miles (20,000 minimum, 2:1 rate)

-- TOP-UP – You can get either of the IHG Rewards Club credit cards which come with a good sign-up bonus, triggered after just £200 of spend
+- TOP-UP – You can get the IHG Rewards Club credit card which comes with a good sign-up bonus, triggered after just £200 of spend

 - TOP-UP – You can earn a small number of points by registering with Travelling Connect and using your mobile abroad